Owned By: Town of Norwell

 Photos of the wreck are used with the permission of Paul F. McCarthy, who retains the copyright.
 The older one was taken in 2003 and the newer one in 2011.
 The disintegration over those 8 years is plainly evident in the photos.
 Painting is by George Caleb Bingham, from Missouri.
 It shows a ferry similar in size to the North River Ferry Wreck.

-The ferry wreck is located in the third tidal ditch upstream from the bridge, on the Norwell side of the river.
+No trails.
+The ferry wreck is located in the second tidal ditch upstream from the bridge, on the Norwell side of the river.

 Historic Site: Yes